jaxdem.domains.reflect#

 Applies reflective boundary conditions to particles.

 Particles are checked against the domain boundaries.
-If a particle attempts to move beyond a boundary, its position is reflected back into the box, and its velocity component normal to that boundary is reversed.
+If a particle attempts to move beyond a boundary, it is reflected.
+The reflection is governed by the impulse-momentum equations for rigid bodies.